-As regards tobacco products, you are allowed to import the following:
+With regards tobacco products, you are allowed to import the following products for personal only:

 You can also import alcoholic beverages in the following amounts:

-- 1 liter of distilled beverages with more than 22% alcohol
+- 1 litre of distilled beverages with more than 22% alcohol

-- 2 liters of distilled beverages with less than 22% alcohol or sparkling wines or liqueurs
+- 2 litres of distilled beverages with less than 22% alcohol or sparkling wines or liqueurs

-You can also import 50 grams of perfume products and 0.25 liters of perfume, as well as some medication according to your needs (accompanied by a prescription), food for personal consumption and baby milk if you are accompanied by toddlers.
+You can also import 50 grammes of perfume products and 0.25 litres of perfume, as well as some medication according to your needs (accompanied by a prescription), food for personal consumption and baby milk if you are travelling with toddlers.